gjbex/training-material/Python/ParameterOptimization/JuliaProcesses/README.md

   1. `julia_optimize.py`: Python script to find optimal OpenMP schedule, chunk size and number of threads for the Julia set application.
+  1. `julia_gcc.pbs`: PBS script to optimize the Julia set applciation parameters as a job (GCC compiler).
-  1. `julia.pbs`: PBS script to optimize the Julia set applciation parameters as a job.
+  1. `julia_intel.pbs`: PBS script to optimize the Julia set applciation parameters as a job (Intel compiler).